psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 The roads are very dirty,
 My shoes are very thin,
-I’ve got a little pocket,
+I've got a little pocket,
 To put a penny in.
 Up with the kettle, and down with the pan,
 Give us an answer, and we'll be gone."